-Thus, culture is an interplay: it both impacts and is impacted, by people, processes, and technology.
+Thus, workplace culture is an interplay: it both impacts and is impacted, by people, processes, and technology.
 It is woven in so deeply that it is imperceptible.
 And because of that, it usually gets ignored or taken for granted when in fact, it can be the key to a company’s transformational growth.

 It can be assessed through combining both qualitative and quantitative data from the company, which is what our 360-Degree Organizational Assessment does.
-And only once we measure culture can we work on changing it, by understanding its levers and its impacts on the organization.
+And only once we measure workplace culture can we work on changing it, by understanding its levers and its impacts on the organization.

-There are some best practices for changing culture that I will get into in my next article.
+There are some best practices for changing workplace culture that I will get into in my next article.
 But it is important to remember again, that each organization is unique and has its own personality.
-And thus, it has its own unique journey it needs to take for change.
+And thus, it has its own unique journey it needs to take for culture change.

 And why bother, you may ask?
 Why not just stay the same?
 Let’s just say survival depends on it.
-These days, organizational change is not a one-off occurrence but it is the norm.
+These days, workplace change is not a one-off occurrence but it is the norm.
 It is the only thing that is constant, with new technologies and competition sprouting up everyday.

 And an organization’s ability to navigate change of any kind is directly dependent on its culture.